-Welcome to the Online Portal of the National Market Exchange (NMEX).
-The Site is highly interactive with a significant amount of community media features.
-While much of the Portal is open, in order to fully and more effectively use the Portal you should register.
-To post information on the various Hubs in the Portal you must be registered and logged in.
-Registering also allows Users to begin freely accumulating valuable NMEX Userpoints.
-By completing your registration you agree to follow the terms and conditions of membership on NMEX.
-After registering please setup your personal Dashboard to organize the information in the Hubs most important to you.
+Welcome to the National Market Exchange (NMEX).
+The Platform is highly interactive with a significant amount of automated marketing and community media features.
+While much of the Portal is open, full and more effective use requires registering.
+Posting information requires registration.
+Registering also allows Users to freely accumulate valuable NMEX Userpoints.
+By registering you agree to the terms of membership.
+After registering setup your personal Dashboard to organize content most important to you.
 Again, welcome to the NMEX Portal and thank you for registering.

 The following is a Tribune Article on the S&P Downgrade of Bahamas Bonds to Junk Status.
 See the full article at http://www.tribune242.com/news/2016/dec/22/bran-too-few-understand-junk-status-fall-out/

 December 22, 2016

 #The Democratic National Alliance’s (DNA) leader yesterday lamented that too few Bahamians understand the ‘junk’ downgrade’s significance, and will only wake-up when Miami shopping trips are priced beyond their means.

 #Branville McCartney told Tribune Business that many Bahamians would only realise what they had lost when it was “too late”, and the currency already devalued, as a result of the country’s inability to reverse its economic and fiscal course.

 #The newly-appointed Senate Opposition leader likened Standard & Poor’s (S&P) action to “a charcoal present under the Christmas tree”, and predicted that it would further deter Bahamian and foreign investment in this nation.